tryscer/flock/flock-music.md

 	“No,” the young cop says to Eleanore.
 “But if you keep dancing, I have a pair of bracelets which will fit you just fine.”
 	“Alright, jeez,” says Eleanore, disgusted.
 But she’s still kind of dancing, too.
 	I look at the crowd.
 Everybody is dancing.
 The crowd is swaying with the guitar and the singing, thumping their feet to the rythm of the drums, the piercing jabs of the horns.
 Everywhere a butt still kisses a seat, Eddie, Jimmy and their friends are pulling at strangers’ hands, cajouling.
-	Now the choir of men’s voices rises to answer the singer’s claim:
+	Now the choir of men’s voices rises to answer the singer’s claims:

 *(he ain’t no real cool cat!)*